-Students who are dismissed from the College of Science and Engineering can appeal their dismissal in writing within a designated period of time after their initial dismissal.
+However, students can appeal their dismissal in writing within a designated period of time after their initial dismissal.
 These students are asked to provide a detailed explanation of the circumstances that prevented them from meeting the minimum requirements of their probation and description of what will be different if they are reinstated to the College.

 If an appeal is granted to a dismissed student, they are reinstated to the university.
 Most reinstated students are required to sign an academic contract outlining conditions of their reinstatement and their academic requirements for the following term.

 After the withdrawal deadline, withdrawal status from classes will only be approved in the case of hardship.
-A Hardship Withdrawal is granted by the Associate Dean only for reasons relating to death of a family member, catastrophic illness in the family, or an illness and/or an injury to the student.
+A Hardship Withdrawal is granted by the Assistant Dean only for reasons relating to death of a family member, catastrophic illness in the family, or an illness and/or an injury to the student.
 Hardship Withdrawals may be granted for any number of classes in a quarter.
 In addition, students granted a Hardship Withdrawal may be required to take additional action before being allowed to re-enroll in a following term.

 In order to be eligible for a Hardship Withdrawal students must complete the following steps:

 To learn more, read the Hardship Withdrawal Policy.

 Sometimes, students will need to take time away from the University.
 This can be due to a variety of reasons including health, finances, or military training.